 Unfurnished accommodation is another option.
 The rent is generally much cheaper, but you’ll have to purchase loads of new furniture courtesy of your credit card.
 To kit out your new home, try looking for basics at Ikea and Argos.

 Is the kitchen separate from the lounge?
-That Oscar-winning film might not be as enjoyable with a boiling kettle and three cycles of bedclothes spinning over the top of it.
+The latest US boxset might not be as enjoyable with a boiling kettle and three cycles of bedclothes spinning over the top of it.

 So, you’ve found some people to live with, you’ve found a location that you’re happy with, and finally you’ve found a flat or house that’s not too shabby for you.
 So what do you do now?
 If you’re happy with this property, then don’t go away and think about it, because the chances are that it’ll be gone within the next few hours.
 If you liked it, then you can bet your first month’s rent that someone else will as well.